Juruena

 Visitor Facilities And Travel

-Juruena is extremely remote, accessed primarily by light aircraft or long river/road journeys from Cuiaba (capital of Mato Grosso, approximately 600 km) or other regional centers.
+Juruena is extremely remote, accessed primarily by light aircraft or long river/road journeys from Cuiabá (capital of Mato Grosso, approximately 600 km to the south) or Alta Floresta.
 There are no tourism facilities within the park, and visits require expedition-level planning with complete self-sufficiency.
 ICMBio authorization is required for entry.
-The few expeditions that access the park typically use river transport and camping.
-The dry season (June-September) provides better travel conditions but also the risk of forest fires.
+[1] The few expeditions that access the park typically use river transport and camping.
+The dry season (June–September) provides better travel conditions but also the risk of forest fires.
 This is a destination suited only for experienced wilderness travelers or organized research expeditions.

 Conservation And Sustainability